• Home

 The basic method is best for making a single cup of coffee.
 For best results when making multiple cups, see the inverted method below.

-Begin by heating your water somewhere between 175°F – 195°F.
+Begin by heating 1 cup of water to somewhere in between 175°F – 195°F.

 Assemble the AeroPress like normal by standing the chamber onto your mug or server.